gatkin/declxml/docs/guide.rst

     xml.parse_from_string(author_processor, author_xml)
     # {'name': 'Robert A. Heinlein', 'books': ['Starship Troopers', 'Stranger in a Strange Land']}

-A nested array is nested within an array element
+A nested array is nested within a separate array element

 .. sourcecode:: py